We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. Pick and Prepare the Plot

 Many residential builders use pre-made floor plans to streamline their construction.
 It’s easier for buyers as well.
-You won’t have to design fine details like measurements and architectural features for weeks or months.
+You won’t have to fuss over details like measurements and architectural features for weeks or months.
 Instead, you’ll know exactly what you’re buying and potentially walk through a finished home with an identical floor plan.

 2. Pour the Foundation

-When the plot becomes level, your builder’s crew installs a wooden frame that acts as the foundation’s support system.
+Once the plot is level, your builder’s crew installs a wooden frame that acts as the foundation’s support system.
 They’ll continue by pouring concrete within the frame so it settles into place while drying.

 Unlike a coat of paint, concrete must sit for at least seven days before it becomes solid.
 Your builder might continue their work a week later, but they may also choose to wait.
 Drying longer allows the concrete to cure, which reduces the risk of cracking under the weight of the finished house.